peterkwkwan/Programming_Theory/react.md

 Use cases:

-1. change the value of a child component without props
+1. Change the value of a child component without props
 2. Managing focus, text-selection
 3. Integrating with 3rd party DOM libraries
+4. Store a value/state that needs to persist between renders without causing re-renders itself when it changes
+   - great for storing prevState values
+5. Access DOM elements (similar to `document.querySelector`)

 `React.createRef()` used to create the ref